Yearly Roundup – 1931

 Some Notable Films In The Middle

-Bad Girl, Blonde Crazy, The Champ, Cimarron, Dr. Jekyll and Mr. Hyde, The Front Page, The Maltese Falcon, Mata Hari, Platinum Blonde, Rich and Strange, Safe in Hell, The Skin Game, Street Scene
+Bad Girl, Blonde Crazy, The Champ, Cimarron, The Front Page, The Maltese Falcon, Mata Hari, Platinum Blonde, Rich and Strange, Safe in Hell, The Skin Game, Street Scene